arpit-agr/arpit-blog/src/data/links/2025-10-15-astro-rss-mdx.md

   - "resource"
 ---

 I love Astro.
-But for the life of me, I couldn't figure out how to render full content in my RSS feeds correctly.
-This article by [Donnie D'Amato](https://donnie.damato.design/) has been a lifesaver.
+But for the life of me, I couldn't figure out how to render the entire post content in my RSS feeds correctly.
+This article by [Donnie D'Amato](https://donnie.damato.design/) has been a lifesaver in this regard.